GRIS-UdeM/SpatGRIS/README.md

 #### MacOS

 We officially support using [BlackHole](https://github.com/ExistentialAudio/BlackHole).
-A 128 channels version is distributed with SpatGRIS.
+A 128 channels version is distributed alongside SpatGRIS.

 #### Windows

-ASIO dissalows interfacing with two different audio devices simoultaneously.
-If you are internally routing audio on Windows, you will need to find a non-ASIO virtual interface.
-ASIO should be reserved for setups where SpatGRIS operates on a different machine than ControlGRIS and uses the same audio interface both for input and ouput.
+If you are a [Reaper](https://www.reaper.fm/) user, ReaRoute seems to be the best-working virtual interface available at this time on Windows.
+Because ASIO dissalows interfacing with two different audio devices simoultaneously, sound has to be sent back to Reaper.

-There is a donationware called [VB-CABLE Virtual Audio Device](https://vb-audio.com/Cable/) that _sorta_ works, although it sometimes seems to have trouble staying in sync with SpatGRIS and is limited to 32 channels.
+If you use an other DAW, there is a donationware called [VB-CABLE Virtual Audio Device](https://vb-audio.com/Cable/) that _sorta_ works, although it seems to have trouble staying in sync with SpatGRIS and is limited to 32 channels.

 #### Linux

-While we do not officially support any specific way of doing this, there is a lot of different ways of creating loopback audio ports with ALSA, PulseAudio or JACK.
+While we do not support a specific routing solution on Linux, there are a lot of different ways of creating loopback audio ports with either JACK, ALSA or PulseAudio.

 ## Building